NightShade256/Photon/README.md

 ### Windows and Linux

 1. Install Python 3.8 or higher, Java 13, PostgreSQL server 12.
-Signup with all the APIs mentioned in the [acknowledgements][#acknowledgements].
+Signup with all the APIs mentioned in the [acknowledgements](#acknowledgements).

 2. Create the a user and a database in PostgreSQL: